Electric vehicle batteries

 2. A strong renewable energy strategy for sustainable manufacturing

-In Lithuania, more than 25% of the energy consumed comes from renewable sources, meaning the country is already exceeding EU targets for 2020.
+In Lithuania, more than 25% of the energy consumed comes from renewable sources, meaning the country has exceeded EU targets for 2020 and is above the EU average.
 And the share of green energy is set to grow exponentially in the upcoming decade, putting Lithuania in a leading position in the region.
 Alongside being green, Lithuania’s energy sources are also robust and reliable.
 It has experienced zero outages, offers direct access to the largest energy market in Europe (NordPool), and has three energy links to Sweden, Finland and Poland, ensuring a reliable and cost-competitive supply.

 3. Skilled engineers ready to drive your business